y4code/liverpool-uni-course-collector/README.md

 ## Artifacts
 The artifacts of the Liverpool University Course Collector program can be found in the `./artifacts` directory.
 This directory contains the CSV files with the information collected on the postgraduate taught master's programs offered by the University of Liverpool.

+## Non-Technical People
+For non-technical people, the information collected by the Liverpool University Course Collector program is available by clicking on the [Artifacts](https://github.com/y4code/liverpool-uni-course-collector/tree/main/artifacts) link.
+The information is presented in the form of CSV files, which can be easily viewed in the Github page.
+A useful tool for non-technical people is the Github CSV online explorer, which allows users to search for specific courses and quickly find the information they need.

 ## Contribution
 If you would like to contribute to the Liverpool University Course Collector project, please fork the repository and submit a pull request with your changes.
 Your contributions are greatly appreciated!